d0k3/OldLoader/README.md

 Load new stuff from old entrypoints on the 3DS console

 ## Instructions
-Copy the payload of your choice to your SD card as `arm9loaderhax.bin`, then run it via the entrypoint of your choice, done.
+Copy the payload of your choice to your SD card as `arm9loaderhax.bin`, then run it via the entrypoint of your choice (requires copying / setting up more stuff, ofc), done.
 Simple, no?
+Also keep in mind this is for advanced users only.
+Everyone else just refer to the Guide and get up to date on your 3DS hacking.

 ## Credits
 * **Normmatt**, for sdmmc.c / sdmmc.h